byterubpay/byterub-site/_posts/2019-01-28-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-28.md

 **\<suraeNoether>**	thanks for the link to the previous PayID discussion, sgp\_ ! i am bookmarking that rn
 **\<sgp\_>**	services have nearly half a year to upgrade, which is reasonable given the requirements.
 We have spoken to exchanges and payment processor services who think the timeline is aggressive but realistic
 **\<sgp\_>**	Mochi101: the logs for the meeting are also available at the same link
-**\<suraeNoether>**	sgp\_: cool! personally, I think this is a win for monero users in terms of privacy, a win for developers in terms of elegance, and a win for the ecosystem in terms of efficiency
+**\<suraeNoether>**	sgp\_: cool! personally, I think this is a win for byterub users in terms of privacy, a win for developers in terms of elegance, and a win for the ecosystem in terms of efficiency
 **\<sgp\_>**	I recommend you read them
 **\<Xeagu>**	I admit I don't understand how subaddresses work
 **\<suraeNoether>**	I don't want to speak for sarang; perhaps when he gets back he can jump in and provide an opinion.
 **\<Xeagu>**	There is a need in the market for distributed education
 **\<suraeNoether>**	Xeagu: the main idea is you take your wallet address (A,B) and you generate a family of addresses deterministically all sharing the same view key, and allowing you to mass-scan all the subaddresses simultaneously for incoming transactions
 **\<suraeNoether>**	it's a little more complciated than that because they don't \*actually\* share a view key
 **\<Mochi101>**	Thanks.
 But you're only seeing this from your "in the loop" perspective.
 I looked for information about this and couldn't find any in the places that I expected them to be.
-Really people using Monero should not have to search through GitHub to find this stuff.
-If it's a major issue like this it should be front and center on something like getmonero.org
+Really people using ByteRub should not have to search through GitHub to find this stuff.
+If it's a major issue like this it should be front and center on something like getbyterub.org
 **\<suraeNoether>**	but they can all be \*scanned\* with a single view key
 **\<Xeagu>**	Yes I am confused on the order that subaddresses are selected during generation
 **\<Xeagu>**	If they are deterministic, no?
 **\<gingeropolous>**	is there anything research-y about payment IDs / encrypted / subaddresses at this point?
 I mean, its pretty solid that anything except subaddresses is sub-optimal, right?
 **\<suraeNoether>**	you use deterministic nonces while hashing, so they appear random but always come up to be the same
-**\<sgp\_>**	Xeagu: read this: https://medium.com/@anhdres/how-moneros-accounts-and-subaddresses-work-in-monerujo-4fa7df0a58e4
+**\<sgp\_>**	Xeagu: read this: https://medium.com/@anhdres/how-byterubs-accounts-and-subaddresses-work-in-monerujo-4fa7df0a58e4
 **\<selsta>**	Mochi101: You should subscribe to the newsletter.
 **\<dEBRUYNE>**	Mochi101: It was announced on the mailing list
 **\<sgp\_>**	Yes, please join that.
 It's essential for staying up-to-date
-**\<Xeagu>**	Alright so basically I need to read through Mastering Monero again
+**\<Xeagu>**	Alright so basically I need to read through Mastering ByteRub again
 **\<suraeNoether>**	gingeropolous: yeah. this is a question (subaddresses) about key infrastructures. not really in doubt that subaddresses are objectively superior in terms of engineering and in terms of simplicity. keeping around old systems for no good reason is not going to help adoption.
 **\<suraeNoether>**	also as far as I understand it, the MRL contributors sgp and knaccc are both working on documentation
 **\<gingeropolous>**	right. it just seems at this point we gotta bite the bullet and go through the suck.